 There are early signs some prominent Republicans will continue to resist preemption despite the White House's policy position.
 Govs.
 Ron DeSantis, R-Fla., and Sarah Huckabee Sanders, R-Ark., each came out against the revived preemption debate, noting the importance of state consumer protection roles in the absence of federal rules.
 Sen. Josh Hawley, R-Mo., a leader on the bipartisan movement to remove the first moratorium proposal from reconciliation, alluded to stronger industry lobbying as the catalyst for the fresh considerations.

-This latest step in the U.S.'s pro-AI innovation agenda comes as the European Union is considering targeted changes to the AI Act and other digital laws that aim to help the bloc keep pace with the U.S. and others in the global digital market.
+This latest plan to help move the U.S.'s pro-AI innovation agenda forward comes as the European Union is considering targeted changes to the AI Act and other digital laws that aim to help the bloc keep pace with the U.S. and others in the global digital market.

 Joe Duball is the news editor for the IAPP.